HyperTars/Greloupis/frontend/readme.md

         ```

 ### Dockerize
+- This section is for you to dockerize manually.
+Normally, Travis-CI will do the dockerize job once master branch is updated.
 - Before dockerize, make sure you've set up [environment variable](../documents/env.sh)
     - FRONTEND_BUILD
     - FRONTEND_REPO (you can also change it in [makefile](makefile))